kenhuang16/CNN/TrafficSignClassifier/README.md

     ```

 11. Run Jupyter notebook
+  - Without key pair
+    ```sh
+    $ jupyter notebook [name of the notebook]
+    ```
+    Access the notebook locally by visiting: [IPv4 Public IP of the EC2 instance]:8888

+  - with key pair
+    ```sh
+    $ jupyter notebook --ip='*' --port=8888 --no-browser
+    ```
-12. Access the Jupyter notebook locally from your web browser by visiting: [IPv4 Public IP of the EC2 instance]:8888
+    Access the notebook locally by visiting: [IPv4 Public IP of the EC2 instance]:8888

+    For the first time, you may need to enter the token (copy the token shown in the terminal).

-13. Download data to AWS.
+12. Download data to AWS.

     In case that login is required, you can do
   - Simply go to the website with the data URL.